 While on average, the city of Paris sees rainfall for about half of the month of November, don't let that stop you from going.
 A pair of rain boots, a jacket and an umbrella are all you need to comfortably experience this city in autumn.

 In November you will also see decreased lines at the more popular places such as the Louvre Museum, and the Palace of Versailles.
-So make sure to add Paris to your autumn European trip!
+So make sure to add Paris to your autumn European trip, as it's one of the best places in Europe to visit in November.

 10. Athens, Greece